Storage Model

 - data that is not naturally relational

-Using both models keeps the Runtime layer cleaner:
+Using multiple storage models keeps the Runtime layer cleaner:

 - relational storage is used where consistency and queries matter